Deltares/hydromt_delwaq/README.rst

 What is HydroMT-delwaq?
 -----------------------
 HydroMT-delwaq is a plugin of the `HydroMT core <https://deltares.github.io/hydromt/latest/index.html>`_, a python package, developed by Deltares, to build and analyse environmental models.
 This plugin provides an implementation for the `DELWAQ <https://www.deltares.nl/en/software/module/d-water-quality/>`_ water quality engine.
 It details the different steps and explains how to use HydroMT to easily get started and work on your own DELWAQ model.
-WIth this plugin you can interact with both classic **D-Water Quality** models as well as **D-Emission** models.
+With this plugin you can interact with both classic **D-Water Quality** models as well as **D-Emission** models.

 With the **HydroMT-delwaq plugin**, users can easily benefit from the rich set of tools of the `HydroMT package <https://github.com/Deltares/hydromt>`_ to build and update DELWAQ models from available global and local data.

 This plugin assists the modeller in: